• The TPK Top Ten List of Art Supplies

 10. Nice Paper and Envelopes

-I keep a variety of papers and envelopes around for different projects and purposes.
-Here are the papers I tend to use the most:
+In addition to sketchbooks, I keep a variety of papers and envelopes around for different projects and purposes.
+You can read a complete guide to paper here; or keep scrolling to learn about some general favorites.

 Warmly,